Treatment for , ovarian and primary peritoneal cancer

 Timing of treatment

-- Neoadjuvant chemotherapy is given before surgery to some women with advanced cancer.
+- chemotherapy is given before surgery to some women with advanced cancer.
 The goal is to shrink the tumors to help the surgeon remove as much of the cancer as possible.

 - After surgery, most women with high-grade and/or advanced ovarian cancer will receive chemotherapy.
 The goal of chemotherapy after surgery is to prevent recurrence or to control the growth and spread of the cancer.
-Some women with advanced ovarian cancer will also receive immunotherapy or targeted therapy as part of their post-surgery treatment.
+Some women with advanced ovarian cancer will also receive or as part of their post-surgery treatment.